What Mistakes Should I Avoid When Filing a Car Accident Claim?

 What are common mistakes that I should avoid when filing my car accident claim?

+When filing your car accident claim with your insurance company, you will need to provide a sufficient amount of proof so that you can maximize the compensation you receive.
 First of all, you should not prematurely leave the scene of the accident.
-It is important that you remain on the scene long enough for you to retrieve the following pieces of evidence:
+It is important that you remain on the scene long enough for you to retrieve the following pieces of evidence:- The accident report that was conducted by a law enforcement officer.

 - Photos and videos of your personal injuries, car damages, and the overall scene.